DoSomething/rfcs/001-rfcs.md

 ## Problem

 Ideas tend to get stuck in one person's head by default (or lost in 1:1 conversations).
-As our team grows, we want to make it easy for everyone to take part in architectural discussions & see where we're thinking about taking our platform.
+As our team grows, we want to make it easy for everyone to take part in architectural/process discussions & see ideas we've committed to trying.

 ## Proposal